 If you have debt now, ask yourself what behaviors or attitudes contributed to it.
 For example, if you took out a large car loan, was the motivation to purchase a reliable vehicle or to keep up with the Joneses?
 Looking at debt from a motivational perspective can help in making wiser decisions about when to borrow and when not to.

 The act of getting and staying debt-free means being consistent, day-in, day-out.
-Debt-freers follow their budget.
+People without debt follow their budget.
 They do without niceties until they can truly afford them.
-They understand that not eating out, or skipping the hot new family movie (until it’s on DVD) is a temporary sacrifice.
+They understand that not eating out, or skipping the new family movie (until it’s on Netflix) is a temporary sacrifice.

-If you've struggled with paying down debt in the past, consider what type of system you had in place.
-Did you pay your bills on a set day of each month?
+And if you find it hard to pay down debt, consider what type of system you have in place.
+Do you pay your bills on a set day of each month?
 Commit to paying a certain amount above the minimum?
 Creating some discipline and regularity in your debt payoff efforts can make it easier to stay the course.

 When debt is incurred simply by purchasing "stuff," you can end up paying for more for it in interest charges.
 Rethinking how you spend and making purchases with a clear intent and purpose is one way to avoid taking on new debt.
 Debt-free people tend to have less interest in amassing “stuff.”
 They derive their happiness not from things, but from experiences and from knowing they are financially secure.
 Taking that same attitude can benefit your bottom line over time.

-People who live without debt can delay gratification.
+People who live without debt can delay that instant gratification.
 They know the joy of paying cash for something they wanted and saved up to buy.
-They have a vision for retirement and other long-term goals and the ability to work towards them steadily.
+They have a vision for retirement and other long-term goals and the ability to work toward them steadily.